msg-byu/getting-started/README.md

 In this group we write most of our code in [python](https://www.python.org/).
-Python is a convenient programming language to work with, but it is slower than some other languages.
-If we need the code to be faster we first prototype it in python, and then code it in [fortran](https://en.wikipedia.org/wiki/Fortran).
+Python is a convenient programming language to work with, but it is slower than some other languages, so if we need the code to be faster we first prototype it in python, and then code it in [fortran](https://en.wikipedia.org/wiki/Fortran).
 That being said we execute most of our code from the terminal;